 The car market is rarely out of the headlines and has been on a bit of rollercoaster ride in recent years with used car values rising quickly when supplies dried up in the wake of the pandemic ... only for those used values to come tumbling back down again.
 With used car values stable once again, it means that it's now a pretty good time to pick up a used car.

-Those in the market for an electric car for sale will be the biggest winners this autumn.
+Those in the market for an electric car for sale will be the biggest winners this spring.
 Used values on electric cars (EVs) have fallen considerably and suddenly cars that may have previously been out of budget suddenly look affordable.
 Take a look at Nissan Leaf, Renault Zoe the Volkswagen ID3, where bargains can be found.

 There are other things to consider as well.
 Much like motorbikes, convertibles and camper vans also sell very well in summer due to the sunny weather — so avoid buying in the hotter months if you're in the market for a used convertible as prices are likely to be strong, while there's always more demand for a 4x4 in the winter months which again, pushes up prices of these cars.